 After some participants were excluded from the two groups due to discontinuing the intervention or due to unusable scans, a total of 47 participants remained — 26 from the treatment group and 21 from the waitlist group.

-The children completed MRI sessions at baseline, at three months, and at six months.
+The children completed MRI sessions at baseline, three months, and six months.
 Children in the treatment group received the CO-OP intervention between the first and second MRI scans, while children in the waitlist group received the CO-OP intervention between the second and third MRI scans.

 Following the CO-OP intervention, children with DCD showed increased grey matter in regions of the cerebellum and brainstem.
 These brain changes were positively associated with improvements in movement quality and suggested that the CO-OP intervention led to improved transmission of motor information from other regions of the brain to the cerebellum and spine.